iantalabs/myXYZAI/content/labs/lab1/exp1/_index.md

   type: docs
 ---

-## Create Folder Structure manually
+## Create Folder Structure Manually

 In this experiment, we will manually create a folder structure to represent spreadsheet data for Lab 1, Experiment 1.